 I haven’t read anything about this type of guitar meditation before.
 Searching for it online only gives me endless results for chill guitar music to relax/fall asleep too.
 But I’ve read a lot about the flow state, i.e. getting in the zone, and being fully immersed in a sense of energised focus.
 I’m not sure if that’s what this is — but it feels as close to that as I’ve ever been.

 Thanks for reading!

-Read more posts tagged Meditation, or check out all the posts.
+Read more articles tagged Meditation, or check out everything.